 If you’ve been struggling to lose weight, turmeric will help with that, too.
 Improved insulin sensitivity generally leads to more energy, less appetite, lower blood pressure, and eventually weight loss.
 Incorporating turmeric in your diet should help boost your metabolism and help you burn more kilojoules when you’re resting as well as when you’re active.

-A 2009 study that appeared in the Journal of Nutrition found that turmeric also prevents a certain type of fat cell differentiation, and even promotes the destruct of existing fat cells in your body.
-Turmeric can also help by preventing the formation molecular components necessary for the formation of new fat cells.
+It is possible that turmeric may be able to help you reduce the amount of body fat and chest fat you’re carrying.
+A 2009 study that appeared in the Journal of Nutrition found that turmeric prevents a certain type of fat cell differentiation, and it even promotes the destruction of existing fat cells in your body.
+Turmeric can also help by preventing the formation of molecular components necessary for the formation of new fat cells.

 More health benefits

 In India, turmeric’s anti-estrogen power is employed to treat breast cancer and colon cancer, and regular ingestion of turmeric appears to reduce your risk of prostate cancer as well.
 All the cancers just listed are linked to an overabundance of oestrogen, and we’ve already seen how turmeric can work as an oestrogen blocker.

 Turmeric has also been shown to have anti-oxidant, anti-bacterial, anti-fungal and anti-viral properties.
 Unlike most other treatments for gynecomastia, the benefits of turmeric aren’t restricted to how well it works to improve your man boobs.
 Even if you don’t see definite shrinking and toning up after a few weeks of adding turmeric to your diet, you can be assured that it is bringing your body a host of other benefits.